mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "They posted me near the railyards immediately after you referred me, but I've been working my way up here ever since."

 "Congratulations, my boy.
-It's only been a few Ma'To, that's quite an achievement."
+It's only been a few ma'tova.
+Quite an achievement."

 "Thank you, sir."

-"And who's your friend over here?
-I must meet hae."
+"And who's your friend over here?" he asked.

 "Oh, that's Padji.
 Thi was posted here around the same time I was."